ONSdigital/application-profile/csv.md

 Often in summary statistics publications units need to be scaled in order to control disclosure, or to maintain an appropriate level of granularity.
 Scaled units are especially common in publications like National Accounts, which contains the caucluated and reported spend of the Government of the United Kingdom and Northern Ireland, which totals over a trillion GBP (i.e. 1000000000000) and those figures are hard to sight read.

-When scaling units take the base unit and suffix the multiplication factor preceeded by an underscore.
-Written and decimal representations are both acceptable For several examples,
+When scaling units take the base unit and suffix the multiplication factor preceded by an underscore.
+Written and decimal representations are both acceptable for several examples,

 - `GBP_millions` for millions of GBP (used in National acounts)
 - `NUM_1000` for thousands (used in SOME PUBLICATION)